 So in this case (as in all product listings), if you are the purveyor of a cat leash and you are pursuing that best-seller spot, you would definitely want to list your product in “Cat Leashes” as it is the most-targeted category (shoppers looking for cat leashes who ended up here would be more likely to convert than other shoppers) and also the least-populated category.
 You would also want to list in more-general categories so that your product might be found more easily by someone browsing at a higher level of the category tree (rather, the CATegory tree—rimshot!)

 Since most shoppers do not browse by category but instead search by inputting keywords, it behooves sellers to get granular with their categories if they want to achieve best-seller status but not necessarily if they wish to be found by browsers.
 As with everything on Amazon, it’s a delicate balancing act.

 There is no doubt that the Amazon Best Seller badge has visual appeal and carries weight with customers, especially now that it appears in search results as well as on detail pages.
 Given that possessing the badge can last for just a single hour, I’ve heard sellers refer to the Amazon Best Seller badge as appealing more to seller ego and vanity than to buyers.
 Don’t be distracted by shiny objects.
 You’re not a raccoon or a magpie, you’re an Amazon seller trying to run a successful business.
-Work on doing the things that make your product a legitimate bestseller in its legitimate categories and don’t sweat getting the badge or holding onto it.
+Work on doing the things that make your product a legitimate sustainable top-ranking best seller in its legitimate category.
+Don’t sweat getting the badge or holding onto it.
 That will happen when you really are #1.